Doctors Note Logo

 Hard, Painless Lump Behind the Ear: When to See a Doctor & What to Track

-A hard, painless lump behind the ear is often benign, commonly a cyst, swollen lymph node, lipoma, or a benign bony growth, but see a doctor if it lasts more than 2 to 4 weeks, grows, feels very hard and fixed, is larger than 1 to 2 cm, becomes painful, red, or draining, or is linked to unexplained weight loss, night sweats, or fatigue.
+A hard, painless lump behind the ear is often benign, most commonly a cyst, swollen lymph node, lipoma, or benign bony growth.
+See a doctor if the lump lasts more than 2 to 4 weeks, grows, feels very hard and fixed, is larger than 1 to 2 cm, or becomes painful, red, or draining.
+Also seek care if it's linked to unexplained weight loss, night sweats, or fatigue.

-Seek urgent care for high fever, severe ear pain, rapid swelling, headache with neck stiffness, or neurological symptoms, and before your visit track weekly changes in size, pain or tenderness, skin changes, mobility, and related symptoms like recent infections or hearing changes.
-There are several factors to consider, and complete details, including what to avoid and how doctors evaluate and treat these lumps, are provided below.
+Seek urgent care for high fever, severe ear pain, rapid swelling, headache with neck stiffness, or neurological symptoms.
+Before your visit, track weekly changes in size, tenderness, skin changes, mobility, and related symptoms like recent infections or hearing changes.

 answer background